-How to Shave With a Straight Razor
+Man School: How to Shave With a Straight Razor

 Of all the shaving implements ever used, none were as finely crafted as the straight razor.
-Around the turn of the century, when life started moving more quickly, men abandoned their straight razors and devised faster ways to shave.
+Around the turn of the century, when life picked up a faster pace, men abandoned their straight razors and devised faster ways to shave.
 Though new shaving implements saved time, something was lost — particularly the oddly serene morning ritual of balancing life and death on the edge of a razor blade.

 Benefits of a Straight Razor Shave

-What are those benefits?
-For one, using a straight razor can seriously cut down on waste.
+Among other reasons, using a straight razor can seriously cut down on waste.
 No longer will you need to buy packages of cartridge razors and cast them into the garbage after a few uses.
 Switching to a straight shave can also save you money; though high-quality shaving equipment costs upwards of $250, your razor, brush, and strop will last for decades.

 Selecting Your Equipment

 “In the barbershop I’m currently using the Feather Artist Club SS Folding Back Shaving Razor that only uses replaceable Feather Artist Club Professional Blades,” she says.
 Princess adds that if you are having trouble maneuvering the handle for home use, go for one of the Feather Straight Handle Razors.
 (Feather razors can be a bit heavier on the handle, but have a better grip.)
 Feather blades are super sharp, can shave through all hair textures and last longer without having to replace the blade during shaving.

 For first-time straight razor users, she recommends MD Dragon Razor – a light folding back handle that uses smaller replaceable blades such as Derby Single Edge, Feather Platinum Single Edge & Astra Platinum Double Edge blades that you break in half.
 All are used by professionals, but easy enough for home use too.
 MD Barber Razors are a more affordable for shaving multiple times a week at home.